darktab/DreamEPG/README.md

 CJ

-NEW (HEAD, v1.0.0):
+NEW (HEAD, v1.0.1):
 ------------------------

-* keyboard types adjusted in settings
-* submitted to Apple
+* bug fixes
+* added a reload button for Text EPG data and timer lists
+* added a delete button for timer lists

 KNOWN BUGS
 ----------